-Note: if you want to check if you have enough funds available (at 1 ETH in our case) before creating the position, you can use the canSell() (opens new window) method.
+Note: if you want to check if you have enough funds available (at 1 ETH in our case) before creating the position, you can use the canSell()open in new window method.

-Once the position is closed, you can get the final gain & fees with getGain() (opens new window)
+On a closed position, you can get the gain & fees with getGain()open in new window